spestana/goes-cues/README.md

 ### merge-goes-cues.ipynb

 Merge the CUES dataset with GOES brightness temperature observations of the site.
 (Also resamples to 5-minute mean values) (See [data](/data/data.md) here.)

-### goes-cues-compute-stats.ipynb

-Compute summary stats to compare GOES brightness temperature and CUES snow surface temperature over 1- and 6-hourly time intervals for all years of data.
-Only when snow is present - as determined by snow depth (>= 5 cm), and mean soil surface temperatures (<= 1 C).

 ### goes-cues-2017-2020.ipynb